Research Training Fellowships 2027 Call For Proposals

 Discuss the basis of the application with your proposed supervisor thoroughly to ensure that a sensible programme of training is pursued and to advise on additional experience which may be needed.

-It is expected that the application form is completed by the Research Training Fellowship applicant and NOT their supervisor.
+The application form should be completed by the Research Training Fellowship applicant and NOT their supervisor.

 Late applications will not be considered.
 Please ensure you are aware of and comply with any internal institutional deadlines that may be in place.